 1. We need quality health communicators

-Scientists are great at communicating the results of their work amongst themselves, but they’re not necessarily the best at translating their work to the public.
-Health communication is a specific skill that scientists need to learn.
+Scientists are great at communicating the results of their work amongst themselves, but they’re not necessarily the best at writing clearly about COVID-19 or translating their work to the public.
+Health communication and patient education are specific skills that scientists need to learn.

 As a result, health communicators are needed now more than ever.
 In fact, almost all the tracks pinpointed needs filled by health communicators.
 Here’s a summary of the key needs.